-Hydatid disease of bone is a very rare and is often misdiagnosed because of non-specific presentation and radiology.
+Hydatid disease of bone is very rare and is often misdiagnosed because of non-specific presentation and radiology.

 Hydatid Disease or Echinococcosis